arielrazon/CrystalCollector/README.md

 # Crystal Collector

-Crystal Collector is a simple, client-side jquery-based number-matching game (a similar concept to blackjack, without the risk of gambling addiction (; )!
+Crystal Collector is a simple, client-side jQuery-based number-matching game - think kind of like blackjack, but with crystals instead of cards and without the risk of getting a gambling addiction (;

 ## Usage